mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

 In her reply, Stephanie also said that it's okay and inevitable to not respond to everyone.
 You have to be selective about which messages to respond to.
 She mentioned that there are ways to respond to people other than email, like writing a blog post that addresses common questions you receive privately.

-## Experimenting with Sia
+## Experimenting with cryptocurrency

 For the past two years, I've contributed to and written frequently (TODO: link) about a decentralized storage project called Sia.

+It was an obvious choice for my post-Google focus.
+One of its main value propositions is that it offers storage and data transfer at much cheaper rates than traditiona cloud storage providers like Amazon.
+If I could find a business whose main cost is storage or data transfer, .
+For example, I'd imagine that this is one of the biggest costs of a service like Vimeo, the video streaming platform.
+If I could offer a video streaming service where I'm paying 1/10th of Vimeo's costs, maybe I could win business from Vimeo.

+I also liked writing about Sia.
+I thought that could either continue blogging about Sia and use it to attract customers to whatever service I was building.
+Or maybe writing about Sia would be

+TODO: Add space duck logo

+My first major project was to do a rigorous test of Sia's capacity and costs.
+Sia claimed that it could achieve very low costs, but measuring its true costs was surprisingly difficult.
+Nobody ever had the combination of time, motivation, and knowledge to do it.
+But as a Sia enthusiast who just quit his job, that person was me.

+Unfortunately, the results of the test were disappointing.
+I concluded that Sia was [not as cheap as everyone thought](https://blog.spaceduck.io/load-test-wrapup/#storage-isnt-that-cheap).
+Worse, I encountered [so many bugs](https://github.com/NebulousLabs/Sia/issues?utf8=%E2%9C%93&q=is%3Aissue+author%3Amtlynch+) during basic usage.
+These got so little traction from the dev team that I realized this was not the horse I wanted to hitch my wagon to.

+If I was going to build a service that capitalized on Sia's low cost, I had to know just how low that cost really was.

+claimed for years that the network could support storage at $2 per TB per month (this is roughly XX% of what Amazon charges), but nobody had ever demonstrated this in practice.

+I had an engaged, passionate group of readers, but that group was about 40 people.

+ I spent more time on it than I should have.
+It was obvious to me halfways through my experiment that my business plans wouldn't work, but I wanted to finish what I pledged to finish.
+And while running the experiment, it was too easy to think, "Oh, I have an idea for a quick

-It was an obvious candidate for my focus after I quit.
-I thought that I could build an online service that capitalizes on Sia's lower costs.
+I could build an online service that capitalizes on Sia's lower costs.
 Or maybe I could just earn money by doing experiments with distributed storage and blogging about it.
 Or maybe I could do both and my blog posts would attract customers for whatever business I decided to build.

-It didn't really work out.
-My first major project was to do a rigorous test of Sia's capacity and costs.
-The project maintainers had claimed for years that the network could support storage at $2 per TB per month (this is roughly XX% of what Amazon charges), but nobody had ever demonstrated this in practice.

 If I was going to build a business on top of Sia, I needed to know how much it cost in practice.
 I also needed to know how much it could store.
 People knew that there was a limit to how much data you could upload to Sia before the software falls over, but they didn't know if that was 1 TB or 50 TB.

 I decided to write a load test for Sia.
 It would attempt to maximize Sia's storage and track the total cost of doing this.

-The result of the test was that Sia was [not as cheap as everyone thought](https://blog.spaceduck.io/load-test-wrapup/#storage-isnt-that-cheap).
-It was cheaper than Amazon or Google's cloud storage offerings, but also much buggier and difficult to use.
+The result of the test was that  It was cheaper than Amazon or Google's cloud storage offerings, but also much buggier and difficult to use.
 There are low-cost storage providers like Backblaze B2 and Wasabi whose prices are on par or even cheaper than Sia, but with a lot less complexity, so I couldn't find a situation where building a business on Sia would give me an advantage over someone who built a business on top of a traditional cloud storage provider.

 ## Managing stress

 Before I quit, I kept reading stories of people saying how founding even a small business comes with a lot of stress.
 I thought, "I'm sure that's true, but I'm going to be spending every day in my pajamas, so how stressed will I really be?"

+CARTOON: Me realizing I missed a delivery.
+"Oh no, I didn't buzz up a delivery.
+Now I have to go downstairs.
+I'll have to put on pants.
+I'm so stressed."
+Single tear.

 For the first two months, pretty stressed.
 And I wasn't even to the point where I had real things to stress about like product releases or sales figures.
 I was just stressing about goals and deadlines I set for myself that nobody else even cared about.
 I realized I felt more stressed about my consequenceless, self-imposed deadlines than I ever was about deadlines at my actual job.